mahawarkhushi/ParkingLot/README.md

 1>    Class Design and SOLID Principles:

-The system is designed to follow SOLID principles:  click Single Responsibility Principle (SRP):
+The system is designed to follow SOLID principles:
+Single Responsibility Principle (SRP):
 Each class has a single responsibility.
 For example, the ParkingLot class handles the parking logic, while the Vehicle class stores vehicle details.